kadirnar/yolov5-strongsort/README.md

 ## <div align="center">Overview</div>

-This repo is a shortened version of yolov5 codes and added deep sort algorithm.
+This repo is a shortened version of yolov5 codes and added StrongSort algorithm.

 ### Installation